 Autumn in Missouri is packed full of pumpkins, sweaters, fall colors, and apple cider.
 But, one adventure that you should add to your autumn to-do list is a visit to the garden center.
 With the warmer days and cooler nights, fall creates the perfect environment for planting.
 And, most importantly, for creating root growth.

-Spring is often the preferred time to plant, but that doesn’t mean it’s always the best time to plant.
+Spring is often the preferred time to plant, but that doesn’t mean it’s always the best time.
 Cold soil and spring rain can create oversaturated soil that is low in oxygen.
 This can make the necessary rooting process difficult.

-Summer is, quite frankly, just too darn hot.
-If you are a committed waterer and absolutely adore the heat, well, go for it.
-I, on the other hand, would rather avoid the oppressive St. Louis summers and plant during the best time of the year.
+Unless you are a committed waterer who absolutely adores the heat, summer is entirely too hot.
+I, on the other hand, lack the commitment required to water regularly in the summer and choose to plant during the best time of the year.

 During the fall months, the warmer days and cooler nights help to alleviate the stress of transplanting while the warm soil helps to establish root growth.
 Fall root growth helps the tree to withstand the summer stresses yet to come.